-Perennial herb with edible tubers, leaves, flowers and seeds.
-The pink-purple flower spikes are extremely attractive to bees and butterflies.
-A poultice of the leaves is said to be very effective for healing wounds and treating stings – Culpepper described it as ‘inferior to none’ in its ability to heal wounds.
+Perennial herb with edible leaves, flowers and seeds, although the pungent smell may put you off.
+Its main use is as a medicinal herb – a poultice of the leaves is said to be very effective for healing wounds and treating stings – Culpepper described it as ‘inferior to none’ in its ability to heal wounds.
 The leaves are also said to have antispasmodic properties and can be used to treat gout, cramps and aching muscles.